Olauwers/Extended-Cepstral-Distance/README.md

 The experiments were run by the scrip "runExperiments.m".
 The different functions are then nested in each other.

+A tutorial was added in the form of a Matlab LiveScript document and accompanying functions.
+This tutorial looks at non-linear perturbations of the electric circuits in the manuscript, by adding a saturating inductor.
+The user is encouraged to try out different values and types of non-linearities.
+The LiveScript is contained in Nonlinear perturbation\Non-linear loads.
+The other files in that folder contain functions used by the LiveScript.
+Their use is explained in the LiveScript.

 Bear in mind that this code is not meant as a fully working software package, but serves merely as an illustration accompanying the manuscript mentioned earlier.

 ## Reference